Lundberg Product FAQs

-Our preliminary results are consistent with the FDA’s first analytical results on arsenic levels in rice and rice products, posted on September 19, 2012.
+Our 2011 and 2012 crop year results are consistent with the FDA’s analytical results on arsenic levels in rice and rice products, posted on September 6, 2013.

 Additionally, the health benefits of rice have been studied extensively over the years.
 You can click on this link for a quick reference to many of them.
-They consistently point to multiple benefits, including lowering risk for obesity, high blood pressure, type two diabetes and metabolic syndrome (http://www.foodproductdesign.com/news/2010/12/rice-improves-diet-reduces-disease-risk.aspx) (http://diabetes.webmd.com/news/20100614/brown-rice-vs-white-rice-which-is-better).
+They consistently point to multiple benefits, including lowering risk for obesity, high blood pressure, type two diabetes and metabolic syndrome.

-Based on their preliminary data and available scientific research, FDA is not recommending changes by consumers regarding their consumption of rice and rice products.
-Eating a balanced and diversified diet that includes a variety of grains in order to ensure good nutrition is FDA’s current advice for consumers
+Based on their data and available scientific research, FDA is not recommending changes by consumers regarding their consumption of rice and rice products.
+Eating a balanced and diversified diet that includes a variety of grains in order to ensure good nutrition is FDA’s current advice for consumers.

 We appreciate the concern for consumers’ health and will continue to seek ways to reduce inorganic arsenic levels in our products.
 We also support additional research into the long-term health impacts of lifetime exposure of arsenic from food.

 No, cotton has not been grown on our fields.
 While there has been much speculation linking the overlap of cotton and rice production, we are not aware of any scientific evidence that demonstrates specific field history of cotton growing with increased presence of arsenic in rice coming from that same field.
 We understand why people make this connection in the abstract, but would encourage individuals to resist this speculation until it is demonstrated with scientific research.
-One scientific paper we have reviewed suggests that only 5% of land in the US overlaps cotton and rice production (Proceedings from 2012 USDA-ARS Arsenic in Rice Research Summit).
+One scientific paper we have reviewed suggests that only 5% of land in the US overlaps cotton and rice production.
 We support further research on the various factors that impact the level of arsenic in the soil, as well as the impact that has on the uptake of arsenic in rice.

 Lundberg Family Farms is proud of our strong grower network.
 We regularly review our carefully selected growers, handlers and processors to ensure food safety regulations and agricultural standards are consistently met.
 The vast majority of the rice used in our products comes from California.
-All of the rice in our 1 pound, 2 pound and 12 pound packaged rice, including wild rice, comes from California.
+All of the rice in our 1 pound, 2 pound, 4 pound and 12 pound packaged rice comes from California.
+Our wild rice is sourced primarily from California, with approximately 10% coming from Minnesota.
 We do work occasionally with our Lundberg Family Farms rice grower and processor partners located in the Southern United States.
 We do this when the available rice supply in California is not sufficient to meet the demand.
 This generally happens when we have challenging growing conditions that reduce yields in the field, or when demand grows substantially faster than we anticipate.

-Yes, we are aware of that study, and its findings regarding varying arsenic levels in rice, and that one of the varieties of our brand was cited as having the lowest concentrations of arsenic.
+A study published in Environmental Science and Technology in April 2007 did make this claim.
 This study is one of the many that we have links to on our web site, as part of our effort to enable consumers to review data themselves.
 Because we are not familiar with the process employed by this study, and cannot confirm that its results would be consistently replicated, we are not relying on it as a definitive finding.